deonvanooijen/Reminders/README.md

 # Reminders

-Record Keeper was created during an Udemy course by Vin Norman.
+ Reminders was created during an Udemy course by Vin Norman.
+This app allows the user to save a couple of details for things in order not to forget them.
 <h2> 📸 Screenshots

 <table>